Why is human motivation so fragile?

 As a result, they will easily get strayed from their goal.
 Most of us attribute this to procrastination.
 A person who procrastinates is the one who is weak and doesn’t follow through.

-Human motivation is so fragile that if you don’t feel entitled or worthy of that you do, it breaks.
+Human motivation is so fragile that if you don’t feel entitled or worthy of what you do, it breaks.

 3. Internal conflicts

-Human motivation can not coexist with clashing values.
-For instance, you want to achieve on something but sacrifices the other, it divides your attention.
+Human motivation cannot coexist with clashing values.
+For instance, you want to achieve something but sacrifices the other, it divides your attention.
 Oftentimes, internal conflicts will result in stagnation.